 Steinberg’s mentors include Paul Cohen and Kenneth Radnofsky, as well as additional studies with Harry White, Wildy Zumwalt, James Houlik, Ronald Caravan, Patrick Meighan, Chien-Kwan Lin, and John Moore.

-Andrew R. Steinberg serves as faculty at Palomar College and is the Music Director of the Megalopolis Saxophone Orchestra.
+Andrew R. Steinberg serves as faculty at Mt.
+San Jacinto College and is the Director of the Megalopolis Saxophone Orchestra.